 - Speak to an experienced Charlotte pregnancy discrimination attorney.

 How Our North Carolina Pregnancy Discrimination Lawyers Can Help

 Pregnancy discrimination cases are complicated.
 You need a reliable advocate in your corner.
 With over four decades of combined employment law experience, we are focused on protecting the rights and interests of employees.
 You deserve a workplace free from discrimination.
 When you fill out a case evaluation form, you will have a chance to consult with a pregnancy discrimination attorney who will:

 - Listen to your story, answer questions, and explain your legal options;

 - Investigate your employment law claim—documenting pregnancy discrimination; and

 - Create a customized strategy focused on getting you justice and compensation.

 Every pregnancy discrimination case involves its own unique set of facts and circumstances.
 You deserve personalized support from an attorney who will put time and resources into your case.
 At Strianese Huckert LLP, our Charlotte pregnancy discrimination attorneys are highly selective in the cases we take on—we thoroughly prepare each claim at every stage of the process.

 Call Our Charlotte Pregnancy Discrimination Attorneys Today

 At Strianese Huckert LLP, our Charlotte pregnancy discrimination lawyers represent employees with attention, passion, and the highest degree of professionalism.
 If you or your loved one was a victim of pregnancy discrimination, we are more than ready to help.
-Contact us now for a fully confidential review of your case.
+Submit a case evaluation form now for a fully confidential review of your case.
 With an office in Charlotte, we serve communities throughout the region, including in Mecklenburg County, Cabarrus County, Union County, Iredell County, and Gaston County.